aiswarialajan124-png/DataAnalytics_Portfolios/GDP-inequality-analysis_portfolio/README.md

 Contains the raw dataset downloaded from the World Bank and the processed datasets used for analysis.

 scripts/
-Pythin scripts used to clean the data and perform the economic analysis.
+Python scripts used to clean the data and perform the economic analysis.

 requirements.txt
 List of Python libraries required to run the project.